ChrstphrHll/npc_gen/students/Ryan Ebersol.md

 year: 7
 guild: Fiesn
 partyID: 89
+tags:
+- Dragonborn
+- Sorcerer
+- Assault
+- 7th
+- Fiesn
 ---
 # Ryan Ebersol
 ---
 ### Description
 - 7th year Dragonborn Sorcerer in Fiesn
-- frills, Blue eyes, and green skin
+- frills, Emerald Green eyes, and green skin
 - Is Plain and Immature, and has Intuition as their ideal

 ### Organizations